LEARN

 Threat Summary:

 Not globally threatened.
-In many parts of S Brazil it is one of the most common parrots; also frequent in Misiones, Argentina, becoming rare at edges of range in Uruguay and with no recent records from Santa Fe, Argentina.
-From 1985 to 1990, 29,678 birds were exported from Argentina.
-Rare to non-existent in some places due to logging of forests for agriculture.
+In many parts of S Brazil, it is one of the most common parrots; also frequent in Misiones, Argentina, becoming rare at the edges of its range in Uruguay and with no recent records from Santa Fe, Argentina.
+Rare to non-existent in some places due to logging for agriculture.
+The species has been heavily exploited: since 1981, 52,523 wild-caught individuals have been recorded in international trade; from 1985 to 1990, 29,678 birds were exported from Argentina.

 Range: